hideaki-j/hideaki-j.github.io/index.md

 - Automatic Synonym Acquisition Using a Context-Restricted Skip-gram Model,  Hideaki Joko, et. al., Journal of Natural Language Processing, 2017.

 **Domestic Conference (In Japanese)**
-- Learning Word Embeddings Using Spatial Information, Hideaki Joko, et. al., Proceedings of the Japanese Society for Artificial Intelligence Workshop on Access and Visual Mining, 2019.
+- Learning Word Embeddings Using Spatial Information, Hideaki Joko, et. al., Proceedings of the Japanese Society for Artificial Intelligence Workshop on Interactive Information Access and Visual Mining, 2019.
-- Intention Understanding with Small Training Data Sets by Utilizing Multi-Task Transfer Learning, Hideaki Joko, et. al., Proceedings of the Japanese Society for Artificial Intelligence Workshop on Access and Visual Mining, 2018. *Incentive Research Award*.
+- Intention Understanding with Small Training Data Sets by Utilizing Multi-Task Transfer Learning, Hideaki Joko, et. al., Proceedings of the Japanese Society for Artificial Intelligence Workshop on Interactive Information Access and Visual Mining, 2018. *Incentive Research Award*.
 - Intention Understanding in Small Training Data Sets by Using Transfer Learning, Hideaki Joko, et. al., Proceedings of the 2018 IEICE General Conference, 2018.
 - Automatic Synonym Acquisition Using a Context-Restricted Skip-gram Model, Hideaki Joko, et. al., Proceedings of the Annual Meeting of The Association for Natural Language Processing, 2016.
-- Evaluation of Word Vectors by Synonym Identification, Hideaki Joko, et. al., Proceedings of the Japanese Society for Artificial Intelligence Workshop on Access and Visual Mining, 2015.
+- Evaluation of Word Vectors by Synonym Identification, Hideaki Joko, et. al., Proceedings of the Japanese Society for Artificial Intelligence Workshop on Interactive Information Access and Visual Mining, 2015.

 # Patents
 - INFORMATION PROCESSING DEVICE, INFORMATION PROCESSING METHOD, AND INFORMATION PROCESSING PROGRAM, Hideaki Joko, WO/2020/095373, Patent description, Pending Patent.